cds-hooks/docs/docs/specification/current.md

       "title": "Pharmacogenomics CDS Service",
       "description": "An example of a more advanced, precision medicine CDS Service", "id": "pgx-on-order-sign",
-      "usageRequirements": "Note: Functionality of this CDS Service is degraded without access to a FHIR Restful API as part of cds recommendation generation."
+      "usageRequirements": "Note: functionality of this CDS Service is degraded without access to a FHIR Restful API as part of CDS recommendation generation."
     }
   ]
 }